 - 5 pounds plus: 3 hours and more.

-Remember that these are approximate times, and the key is to use a meat thermometer to ensure the pork loin reaches an internal temperature of 145°F (63°C) for safe consumption.
+Remember that these are approximate times, and the key is to use a meat thermometer to ensure the pork loin reaches an internal temp of 145°F (63°C) for safe consumption.

 - Marinate in advance.
 Rub the spice mix on all sides of the pork and let it penetrate the meat for a few hours or overnight in the refrigerator.

 - Make sure you pick pork loin and not tenderloin.
 Pork loin is a thick cut that comes from the back of the pig, whereas the tenderloin is a thinner, leaner, and tender cut from the muscles near the pig’s backbone.
-Their cooking times, flavors, textures, size, and fat content are unique.
+It’s VERY easy to mistake the two, and unfortunately, for my recipe, you can use pork tenderloin!

 Storage instructions

 To store.
 This recipe makes fantastic leftovers.
-Store sliced pork in the refrigerator for five days in a closed container.
+Store leftover smoked pork loin in the refrigerator in an airtight container for five days in a closed container.

 To freeze.
 It can be frozen for up to 6 months when stored in a vacuum-sealed freezer-safe bag.